SchaeferRog/Project-2---Automation-of-NDOT-Mix-Design/README.md

 ## Using The Code:
 Begin by running the cells from top to bottom.
 Run the imports and function definitions.
-Input mix parameters by running the input cell - Input when prompted:
+Input mix parameters by running the input cell.
+Input when prompted:

 1. Project Number
 2. Class of Concrete